Table of Contents

 Before leaving Fewa Tal, don’t forget to check out the things to do in Pokhara around the lake, where you can hire one of the brightly coloured sailboats or rowing boats to explore the tranquil waters.
 Swimming is also an option if you feel brave.
 The water is reasonably shallow, ensuring it feels comfortably warm, making this another of the delightful things to do in Pokhara.

-Step Back in Time: Exploring the Old Bazaar
+Explore the Old Bazaar

 When wandering through the Old Bazaar, you’ll discover unique finds and a plethora of things to do in Pokhara that highlight local culture.
 The sights and sounds of Pokhara’s Old Bazaar are worth exploring even if you don’t intend to shop, but shopping here is heartily recommended, making it one of the must-do things to do in Pokhara.